Healthdirect Free Australian health advice you can count on.

 Orthotist/prosthetist: for parents & kids | Raising Children Network

-Your child might see an orthotist/prosthetist if parts of her body need extra support or protection, or she needs an artificial limb.
+Your child might see an orthotist/prosthetist if parts of their body need extra support or protection, or they need an artificial limb.
 Read more.

 Read more on raisingchildren.net.au website